-- Specialization: Advanced Organic Synthesis (from MCCB) (5 CP) - Specialization: Organometallic Chemistry (5 CP) - Specialization: Environmental Microbiology and Biotechnology (5 CP) - Specialization: Chemical and Pharmaceutical Technology (5 CP) - CORE MCCB: Medicinal Chemistry (5 CP) - CORE EES: Environmental Science (7.5 CP) - due to the size of the module students who take the module may exceed the workload of 30 CP per semester.
+- MCCB Specialization: Advanced Organic Synthesis (from MCCB) (5 CP) - MCCB Specialization: Fluorine in Drug Development (2.5 CP) - MCCB CORE: Medicinal Chemistry (5 CP) - EES CORE: Environmental Science (7.5 CP)

+due to the size of the module students who take the module may exceed the workload of 30 CP per semester.

+Students may also select 15 CP entirely from their major-specific Specialization Modules.
 For detailed information on the contents of the Specialization modules, the reader is referred to the respective module descriptions.